speedtracker/speedtracker.org/docs.md

 <h1 id="installation">Installation</h1>

 The first step is to set up a copy of the visualisation layer.
-To do this, fork the repository at [speedtracker/speedtracker-frontend](https://github.com/speedtracker/speedtracker-frontend) into your own GitHub account or organisation.
+To do this, fork the [SpeedTracker repository](https://github.com/speedtracker/speedtracker-frontend) into your own GitHub account or organisation.

 SpeedTracker must have push access to your newly-created GitHub repository.
 To avoid asking you for a Personal Access Token, which would grant us push access to all your repositories, you can simply give push access to our [friendly bot](https://github.com/speedtracker-bot) on just the repository you created.